defconfurs/telegram/conduct/Code-of-Conduct.md

 2) Ad hominems or personal attacks, or arguing in bad faith, will warrant moderation action.
 We are a diverse and thriving community, please practice tolerance and acceptance
 3) Participating in this chat means you agree to follow the rules.

-* All moderator actions may be appealed to any moderator.
+_All moderator actions may be appealed to any moderator_

 We are also enacting the following CoC for our moderators